 Technically home to three tobogganing hills, Bickford Park is a great choice for families who are looking for some fun without the speed.
 If you have older kids who do want to feel that rush, the steeper hill at nearby Christie Pits is worth checking out.
 Christie Pits is also where you can find washrooms, thanks to its on-site outdoor skating rink.

 Here’s one for the thrill seekers.
-Besides being home to a (closed during COVID-19) ski slope, this park also has a designated tobogganing one that’s known for its speed.
+Besides being home to a ski slope (slated to open Jan.
+1, Covid permitting), this park also has a designated tobogganing one that’s known for its speed.
 This park is also known for plenty of free parking.

 This beloved park is a great choice for families with kids of varying ages due to its spacious hill that provides a range of thrills and speeds.
 It’s also home to a fantastic skating trail, making it an ideal option when some family members want to skate and some want to toboggan.